marlonecobos/nichevol/README.md

 Before starting playing with the functions consider that **nichevol** allows distinct ways to prepare data depending on the user needs.
-The example data downloaded before can be used with the functions desiged to work with multiple variables and all taxa at the time (*histograms\_env*, *stats\_evalues*, *bin\_tables*, *bin\_tables0*).
+The example data downloaded before can be used with the functions designed to work with multiple variables and all taxa at the time (*histograms\_env*, *stats\_evalues*, *bin\_tables*, *bin\_tables0*).
 We will see examples with these options first, but examples with the